7.8 IR Flat Fields

 7.8.4 Blob Flats

-A new set of delta-flats, delivered together with the new P-flats in October 2020, now correct for ‘blobs’ in the six most frequently used filters (WFC3 ISR 2021-10).
-The blob delta-flats were computed by stacking the same archival sample of sky flat images after the appearance of each blob.
+A new set of delta-flats (D-flats), delivered together with the new P-flats in October 2020, now correct for ‘blobs’ in the six most frequently used filters (WFC3 ISR 2021-10).
+The blob delta-flats were computed by stacking archival sky flat images after the appearance of each blob.
 Conversely, P-flats in blob-affected regions are computed by stacking images prior to each blob's appearance.
 D-flats with statistical errors < 1% are available for 148 (of 152 total) blobs, and flats for the most recent and newer blobs will be delivered as and when more inflight data are available.
 For a current status of blob monitoring and catalog, see WFC3 ISR 2018-06

 For blobs appearing in ground test data or in early inflight science images, sky flats will have little to no signal in the affected pixels.
 We therefore replaced their pixel values in the P-flats with the median P-flat value in a 20-pixel wide circular annulus surrounding each blob.
 For the early set of blobs (those present by September 2009), there are insufficient number of external images from which to compute a pixel-to-pixel flat, so the delta-flat includes a combination of the blob and the P-flat.
-While these blobs affect all inflight data, they were not included in the P-flats in order to make those reference files more useful for grism calibration.
-A model of the dispersed IR sky background in G102 and G141 is described in WFC3 ISR 2020-04, where blobs appear in the Zodiacal light component as elongated shapes, similar to those of normal dispersed spectra but with lower signal due to their reduced sensitivity.
-Blobs also appear in the Helium I airglow component but are offset from their nominal positions in imaging data due to the grism's dispersion.
+While these blobs affect all inflight data, they were not included in the P-flats in order to make those reference files more useful for grism calibrations.
+A model of the multi-component dispersed IR sky background in G102 and G141 is described WFC3 ISR 2020-04.
+Blobs appear in the Zodiacal light component as elongated shapes, similar to those of normal dispersed spectra but with lower signal due to their reduced sensitivity.
+Blobs are also apparent in the Helium I airglow component although offset from their nominal positions in imaging data due to the grism's dispersion.

-Figure 7.9: (Left) Combined F125W flat field, computed as the product of the P-flat '4ac1921ii_pfl.fits' and the delta-flat (D-flat) '4ac1825si_dfl.fits' which corrects for blobs appearing through July 2018.
-The large cross-pattern visible in the left panel of Figure 7.7 is now removed.
+Figure 7.9: Left: Combined F125W flat field, computed as the product of the P-flat and D-flat (4ac1921ii_pfl.fits and 4ac1825si_dfl.fits, respectively) which corrects for blobs appearing through July 2018, shown with a stretch from 0.8 to 1.1.
+The large cross-pattern visible in the left panel of Figure 7.7 (an artifact of the optical stimulus used in ground testing) is now removed.

-(Right) Ratio of the combined F125W flat field (P-flat times D-flat) and the 2010 P-flat 'uc72113qi_pfl.fits', highlighting filter-dependent residuals of ~0.5% in the center of the detector and ~1% in the "Wagon wheel" feature in the lower right corner.
-Blobs appearing inflight after 2010 appear as dark residuals, while blobs included in the 2010 P-flat appear as dark residuals with a surrounding white ring which are a result of smoothing in the early in-flight correction.
+Right: Ratio of the combined F125W flat field (P-flat times D-flat) and the 2010 P-flat (uc72113qi_pfl.fits), shown with a stretch from 0.98 to 1.02.
+Filter-dependent residuals are present at ~0.5% in the center of the detector and ~1% in the "Wagon wheel" feature in the lower right corner.
+Blobs arising inflight after 2010 appear as dark residuals, while blobs included in the 2010 P-flat appear as dark residuals encircled with a white ring (the result of smoothing in the early in-flight correction).

-For precise photometry in regions affected by blobs, observers planning WFC3 IR programs should consider utilizing a 'blob' dither in the Phase II proposal implementation (e.g. PATTERN= ‘WFC3-IR-DITHER-BLOB’) in order to permit the cleaning of blobs from drizzle-combined images.
-This may be achieved by reprocessing the calibrated FLT images with AstroDrizzle, rejecting any pixels flagged with a value of 512 in the DQ array, and 'filling in' with clean regions of the sky from the associated dithered exposures.
+For precise photometry in regions affected by blobs, observers planning WFC3 IR programs should consider utilizing a 'blob' dither in the Phase II proposal implementation (e.g. PATTERN= ‘WFC3-IR-DITHER-BLOB’, see also WFC Instrument Handbook) in order to permit the cleaning of blobs from drizzle-combined images.
+Calibrated FLT images can be reprocessed with AstroDrizzle, rejecting any pixels flagged with a value of 512 in the DQ array, and 'filling in' with clean regions of the sky from the associated dithered exposures.
 For more detail on blob correction strategies, see Section 7.5.3.

-Figure 7.10: (Top) MAST dataset ‘ibkdf2010_drz.fits’ in the F140W filter with a total background of 10,400 electrons calibrated with the 2010 flats and (bottom) with the 2020 P-flats which correct for filter-dependent residuals and D-flats which correct for IR blobs.
+Figure 7.10: MAST drizzled dataset (ibkdf2010_drz.fits), in electrons/sec, observed in the F140W filter with a total exposure time of 5,200 seconds and a cumulative background of 10,400 electrons.
+The image in the top panel was calibrated with the 2010 flats while the image in the bottom panel was calibrated with the 2020 P-flats (which correct for filter-dependent residuals) and D-flats (which correct for IR blobs)